-- Use MLA format for headings and margins. - Create a split page by creating a line down a third of the page. (see image on next page for clarity) - Select 12 excerpts from across the novel by dividing the it roughly into fourths and making sure to choose three excerpts from each fourth. - Type them out with the page number(s) on the left side of a split page journal. - Analyze and explain the significance of the each excerpt given A-F above.
-Write an analytical paragraph for each excerpt on the right hand side of the journal.
+- Use MLA format for headings and margins.
+Create a split page by creating a line down a third of the page. (see image on next page for clarity) - Select 10 excerpts from across the novel by dividing it roughly into fifths and making sure to choose two excerpts from each fifth.
+Note: If "The Custom House" section is too tedious to start with, skip to the first chapter and start there.
+Come back to "The Custom House" at the end to determine at that point what excerpts from it are significant - Type excerpts out with the page number(s) on the left side of a split page journal.

+• Analyze and explain the significance of the each excerpt given A-F above, writing an analytical paragraph for each excerpt on the right hand side of the journal.
 Don't try to discuss all of A-F for each excerpt.
-Rather, discuss what of A-F is especially relevant per excerpt.
+Rather, discuss what of A-F seems important.
 Write a minimum of four sentences and a maximum of ten.
 Do not write ten often.
-Honestly, if you always only write four sentences, that is okay as long as they exhibit your critical thinking and reading skills in relationship to the excerpt.
-It's just that students get inspired, and I want to allow for the inspiration but limit it at ten sentences with a maximum of two excerpts being at that length.
-There are other things to do this summer besides complete this dialectical journal.
-Get outside; enjoy the sun and earth; go biking and swimming; stay chill in the heat.
-I mean this from the bottom of my heart.
-Plus, being limited forces deeper thinking about what is truly important to explore, as well as how to best express it concisely.
+Honestly, only do that if you are truly inspired.
+And, be true to your thoughts.

+Doe 1